Bruins force Stanley Cup Game 7 with 5-1 win over Blues

 Rask made 28 saves, Marchand had a goal and an assist, and the Bruins beat the St. Louis Blues 5-1 on Sunday night to even the bruising, physical final at three games apiece.

+"The whole hockey world loves a Game 7, so it should be a great night in Boston and may the best team win," Bruins coach Bruce Cassidy said.

-Ryan O'Reilly scored in the third period for St. Louis, which is looking for the franchise's first Stanley Cup title.
+Ryan O'Reilly scored in the third period for St. Louis, which is looking for the franchise's first Stanley Cup title in its 51st season.
 Rookie Jordan Binnington finished with 27 stops.

+"We have to move on, get ready for the next one," O'Reilly said.
+"We're confident.
+We're a great road team.
+Maybe that's our story.
+Maybe we have to get it done on the road."

 Backed by an electric Enterprise Center crowd that included actors Jon Hamm and Jenna Fischer and Cardinals catcher Yadier Molina, wearing a No. 49 Blues jersey in honor of suspended forward Ivan Barbashev, St. Louis looked a step off for most of the game.
 Prime scoring opportunities were derailed by misplaced passes or ever-so-slight timing issues.